Follow us on instagram

 If your child is selected to be on a Shiloh GBL team, you are required to take care of the following items on

 - The GBL requires documentation to verify school and grade.
 Parents must provide a copy of the child’s birth certificate and a current progress/ report card proving your child is currently enrolled at Shiloh Middle or a Shiloh cluster school.
 (Progress/ report card must be printed from a computer and not a cell phone so that it shows the school name, child’s name, and the child’s grade.
 If your child is home schooled, you will also need to provide a copy of a current utility bill with your name and address.)

-- Players will be fitted for a team uniform to be ordered shortly thereafter.
+- Players will be fitted for a team uniforms to be ordered promptly.